Advising & Counseling Center

 Legal Sanctions for Illegal Drugs

-Rhode Island statutes cover a wide range of drug offenses, including the use, possession, sale, distribution, transportation and manufacture of various types of drugs (21-28-4 Rhode Island General Legislation).
-Among other provisions the state law creates the following mandatory minimum prison sentences for first-time of- fenders who are not “drug dependent” persons.
+Rhode Island statutes cover a wide range of drug offenses, including the use, possession, sale, distribution, transportation and manufacture of various types of drugs (Title 21, Chapter 28 of the Rhode Island General Laws).
+Among other provisions, the state law creates the following mandatory minimum prison sentences for first-time offenders who are not “drug dependent” persons.
 Actual sentences depend on the severity and the circumstances of the offense, and the character and background of the offender.

-- Imprisonment of not less than 10 years for possession of enumerated quantities of controlled substances: heroin, coca leaves, cocaine, ecgonine, phencyclidine (PCP), Lysergic acid diethylamide (LSD), and marijuana plus fine.
+- Imprisonment of not less than 10 years for possession of enumerated quantities of controlled substances: heroin, coca leaves, cocaine, ecgonine, phencyclidine (PCP) and Lysergic acid diethylamide (LSD), plus a

 - Distribution of a controlled substance to persons under age 18 is penalized by imprisonment for not less than 15 years.